 Funding Policy.
 APERS has contributory and non-contributory plans.
-Contributory members are required by code to contribute 5.25% of their salary.
+Contributory members are required by code to contribute 5% of their salary.
+Beginning July 1, 2022, the contribution rates shall be increased in increments of .25% per fiscal year, not to exceed 7%.
+The contributory rate was increased to 5.50% as of July 1, 2023.
 Each participating employer is required by code to contribute at a rate established by the Board of Trustees of the system based on the annual actuarial valuation.
 The current employer rate is 15.32% of annual covered payroll.
-The Department's contributions to APERS for the years ending December 31, 2022 and 2021 were \$89,560 and \$78,886, respectively, equal to the required contributions for the year.
+The Department's contributions to APERS for the years ending December 31, 2023 and 2022 were \$95,998 and \$89,560, respectively, equal to the required contributions for the year.